Rosshall

 Rosshall is an area in the south-west of Glasgow, Scotland, within the Cardonald ward of Glasgow City Council.
 It has a fairly isolated location, with the White Cart Water forming a border to the south and east, the Paisley Canal Line railway to the north, and open fields to the west that form a short green belt between Glasgow and the large town of Paisley – the nearest building 500 yd to the west, Rosshall Mains Farm, falls under Paisley administration rather than Glasgow.

 Description

 The origin of the name derives from the Ross family who owned the surrounding Hawkhead estate from the 13th to the end of the 19th century.

 In addition to a small cluster of post-World War II housing surrounding a nursery school, the main features of the area include the Rosshall Academy secondary school (built there in 2002 due to its central location between the two schools being merged to form it, at Penilee to the north and Pollok to the south).

 Ross Hall Hospital, now a private healthcare facility, is based in the former country house of the same name (built 1877, at one time the residence of the owner of the Lobnitz shipyards on the River Clyde), later the 'Scottish Hotel School' linked to the University of Strathclyde.
+According to residents of Cairnhill, the houses in the area used to be part of a care in the community scheme for patients from Leverndale Hospital.
+However, this is merely a matter of speculation and folklore in Cairnhill.